Silicon Slopes: Notable companies

-Economic Development
+Economic development

 Utah's economic stability has grown to meet the standards of the tech giants that occupy the Silicon Slopes area.
 This was made possible in 2009 by Governor Gary Herbert who focused on four cornerstones to strengthen the economy of Utah: jobs, energy, education and self-determination.
 Governor Herbert credits the economic momentum in Utah to collaborate between corporate and government partnerships.
 The Governor's Office of Economic Development, led by Spencer P. Eccles, coordinated with Governor Herbert to build on the economic development cornerstones, calling it economic development 2.0.
 The updated objectives to help sustain the economic growth in Utah, allowing the Silicon Slope regions to expand, strengthen, and grow existing Utah businesses, increase innovation, entrepreneurship and investment, national and international business, and prioritize education to develop the workforce of the future.

 Demographics

-Location, Climate and Geography
+Location, climate and geography

 Utah's location is enticing to both companies and employees.
 With close proximity to the Rocky Mountains, many activities are available year-round.
 Four distinct seasons offer such year-round activities as skiing, hiking, and rock climbing.
 Utah also has many national parks, including Zion National Park, Bryce Canyon National Park, and Canyonlands National Park.
 Salt Lake City is a Delta Airlines hub and is perfectly situated to allow for business day trips from Silicon Valley due to direct, 90-minute flights that cut travel expenses and limit travel time.

 Utah offers many incentives that are more attractive than other cities in the Western region: the cost of living is lower than in Seattle or Portland; the climate is not as hot as Phoenix or Albuquerque; geographic proximity is closer than Austin, allowing for less travel time and cost; and the ski slopes can be reached in less than an hour, unlike Denver.

-Workforce

-Utah boasts a highly educated, technologically proficient, multilingual workforce, speaking over 130 languages.
-Many residents of Utah lived and worked abroad which contributes to the flexibility and capabilities of the companies.
-Utah also maintains the youngest population in the United States due to its higher-than-average birth rate.
-The median age in Utah is 29.6 years, compared to the nationwide median of 37.3 years.
-This young labor force is very attractive to employers as baby boomers throughout the nation retire and many states find it difficult to replenish their workforce due to falling birth rates.